 Basic net income per share is computed by dividing net income attributable to the holders of common shareholders by the weighted average number of common shares outstanding during the year.
 Diluted net income per share reflects the potential dilution that could occur if securities or other contracts to issue common shares were exercised into common shares.
 Common share equivalents are excluded from the computation of the diluted net income per share in years when their effect would be anti-dilutive.
-The Group has share option and non-vested equity shares which could potentially dilute basic earnings per share in the future.
-To calculate the number of shares for diluted net income per share, the effect of the share options and non-vested equity shares is computed using the treasury stock method.
+The Group has share options and NES which could potentially dilute basic earnings per share in the future.
+To calculate the number of shares for diluted net income per share, the effect of the share options and NES is computed using the treasury stock method.
 The effect of mezzanine equity is computed using the if-converted method.